Neema-2016/PHP-Constants/index.md

 In this context, I will introduce the **constant()** function that is used to retrieve the value of the constant by passing in the ***name*** of the constant as a parameter.
 This function is especially useful when we need to access a constant value whose name is not known.

-Therefore in a different example code, the syntax will be as below:
+Therefore, in a different example code, the syntax will be as below:

  ```php
 <?php